armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ## Configuring SQL
 Dinghy can use Redis to store relationships between pipeline templates and pipeline dinghy files.
 An external MySQL instance is highly recommended for production use.
-If MySQL becomes unavailable, dinghy files will need to be updated in order to repopulate Redis with the relationships.
+If MySQL becomes unavailable, dinghy files will need to be updated in order to repopulate MySQL with the relationships.

 {{< tabs name="MySQL" >}}
 {{% tab name="Operator" %}}